Closed Doors in the Bible: What God May Be Telling You

 When disappointment in the form of a closed door faces you, take the time to get on your knees and pray about it.
 What is God trying to tell you by closing this door?
 Is He trying to protect you?
 Redirect you?
 Pray about it, journal about it, and dive into some of the below scriptures about closed doors to see what He may be revealing to you.
 Closed doors may be a blessing.
 Ask God to reveal that blessing to you.

-Then he called his young man who attended him and said, “Now throw this woman out of my presence, and lock the door behind her.” – 2 Samuel 13:17
+He called the young man who served him and said, “Put this woman out of my presence and bolt the door after her.”

-They have also shut the doors of the porch and put out the lamps, and have not burned incense or offered burnt offerings in the holy place to the God of Israel. – 2 Chronicles 29:7 “
+They also shut the doors of the vestibule and put out the lamps and have not burned incense or offered burnt offerings in the Holy Place to the God of Israel.

 What the Bible says about closed doors is so revealing!
 You can find these and other Bible verses about closed doors on the printable PDF below.
 Use them for prayer and reflection or for suggestions for a Bible journaling page.